Free Software on Windows (without any privilege)¶

 https://gpg4win.org/download.html and run the installation program.
 Right after

-commands in the Windows command line.
+install you can issue gpg commands in the Windows command line.